rianaandrianome/coffee-webapp-gatsby-drupal/README.md

     ```
 1.  **Configuration**

-    * Add a new virtual host to your server linked to the project directory.
+    * Add a new virtual host to your server (linked to the project directory).
     * Open the host address in your browser to view the site.

 1.  **More information**